HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Qualitative Analysis

 We qualitatively analyze the factors that dominate the acceleration behavior of our hierarchical speculative decoding (HSD).
-Specifically, we compare representative pages with \emph{high} end-to-end speedups against those with \emph{limited} speedups.
+Specifically, we compare representative pages with \emph{high} end-to-end speedups against those with \emph{limited} speedups using dots.ocr~\cite{dots.ocr}.
 Across datasets, we observe two recurring bottlenecks for low-speedup cases: (i) \textbf{draft-limited} pages where region/page drafts are inaccurate and thus frequently rejected, and (ii) \textbf{prefill-dominated} pages where the fixed vision/prefill cost accounts for a large portion of the total latency, making decode-side acceleration less visible in end-to-end measurements.
 Here, \textit{vision/prefill} denotes the front-end stage including the image encoder forward pass and the subsequent multimodal prefill for KV-cache construction.

-\paragraph{High-speedup cases: accurate drafts and decode-dominated latency.} \cref{fig:qual_high_e,fig:qual_high_c} shows typical pages with large speedups (e.g., financial reports, newspapers, or well-structured multi-column layouts).
+\paragraph{High-speedup cases: accurate drafts and decode-dominated latency.} Figs.\ref{fig:qual_high_e} and \ref{fig:qual_high_c} show typical pages with large speedups (e.g., financial reports, newspapers, or well-structured multi-column layouts).
 These pages share two properties.
-First, the pipeline produces high-quality region and page drafts that match the target model's output up to minor formatting variations.
-As a result, the verifier accepts long consecutive draft segments, yielding a high AAL and few rollbacks.
-Second, these pages usually contain substantial textual content, so the decode loop constitutes a major part of the overall latency.
+First, the pipeline produces high-quality region and page drafts that closely match the end-to-end parser's output, except for minor formatting variations.
+As a result, the end-to-end parser accepts long consecutive draft segments, yielding a high AAL and few rollbacks.
+Second, these pages usually contain substantial textual content distributed across many semantic regions, so the decode loop constitutes a major part of the overall latency, while Stage~1 can also leverage richer region-level parallelism.
 The fixed vision/prefill cost is amortized over many decoding steps, allowing the decode-side gains to translate directly into strong end-to-end acceleration (high $SR_{\text{e2e}}$).
-This evidences that HSD approaches its theoretical benefit when drafts are reliable and decoding dominates the runtime.
+This indicates that HSD approaches its potential when drafts are reliable and decoding dominates the runtime.